Regional, handcrafted – but not retro or old-fashioned

 At the regularly recurring tastings, the feedback, even from critical chefs, restaurateurs and established cheese lovers, is almost overwhelmingly positive.
-"The Bio-Bert plays in the league of the French Camemberts", "The Schnittige Kleinarler is my new favourite Jausenkäse", "The cream pot of the 3 Käse Hochs is the best pot for the pot strudel".
+"The Bio-Bert plays in the league of the French Camemberts", "The Schnittige Kleinarler is my new favourite Jausenkäse".

 With the support of the Federal Government, the Land and the European Union.